MatthewMWR/TracePeek/README.md

 # TracePeek
-Interactive Event Tracing for Windows (ETW)- live as the events fire.
-Works with cmdline, C#/.Net Core, and especially PowerShell 6.
+TracePeek provides live (as they fire) interactive Event Tracing for Windows (ETW).
+It works with cmdline, C#/.Net Core, and is especially optimized for PowerShell 6.

 ## When to use TracePeek
 For interactive ETW scenarios, TracePeek provides a lightweight alternative to the cumbersome "install-WPT-then-log-and-repro-then-open-ETL-oops-bad-timing-try-logging-again..." pattern.
 For example: